-The horror movie follows the same theme as the 2008 horror movie The Strangers with a similar story concerning young couple being tormented by three masked murderers.
-Interestingly, the movie was helmed by Bryan Bertino who co-scripted Prey at Night.
+The horror movie follows the same theme as the 2008 horror movie The Strangers with a similar story concerning a young couple being by three masked murderers.
+Interestingly, Byran Bertino helmed the film, and he co-scripted Prey at Night.

-I hope you don't freak when you see this trailer.
-IT is based on Stephen King's book of the same title, though the book is actually two books in one.
+I am hoping you don't freak when you see this trailer.
+IT tells the story based on Stephen King's book of the same title.

 King is a master at writing scary stories.
-This movie appears to be just as scary.
-While watching the trailer, I was compelled to look over my shoulder about five times to see if I was alone and no one was sneaking up on me.
+This movie appears to be just as frightening.
+While watching the trailer, I was compelled to look over my shoulder about five times to see if I was alone, and no one was sneaking up on me.
 Even the sounds of my house unsettling were playing with my mind.

 At this point, you are witnessing a quintessential horror movie from King's classic book of horror.

-Happy Death Day is similar to the Bill Murray's Groundhog Day and Zoey Deutch's Before I Fall.
+Happy Death Day is similar to Bill Murray's Groundhog Day and Zoey Deutch's Before I Fall.
 Groundhog Day is one of my favorite movies where a weatherman keeps living the same day, which is Groundhog Day, over and over again.
-Before I Fall is about a high school girl who relives her day over and over again after dying in a car crash.
+Before I Fall is about a high school girl.
+She relives her day over and over again after dying in a car crash.

-Though, Happy Death Day is different than Murray's or Deutch's movies.
-It still has the same premise as a horror movie about a college student who relives the day she was murdered with the intent of finding her murderer.
+Though Happy Death Day is different than Murray's or Deutch's movies, it still has the same premise as a horror movie about a college student who relives the day she gets murdered with the intent of finding her murderer.